Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles - This script uses ls -l to list all contents in working directory in long format.

 5. 4-listmorefiles - This script uses ls -al to list all files including hidden ones in long format.

+6. 5-listfilesdigitonly - This scripts uses ls -lan to list all files in long format with user id and numeric group IDS.